hectorgm26/hectorgm26/README.md

 </div>

 ## I'm <a href="https://github.com/HectorAGM">Héctor Andrés Gonzalez Mora</a>
-I am from Chile, currently a student of Programming at the Instituto Profesional San Sebastián.
-I’m passionate about backend development and QA testing, always eager to learn and work on personal projects.
+I am from Chile, currently a student of Programming.
+I’m passionate about backend development, mobiledevelopment and QA testing, always eager to learn and work on personal projects.

 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I enjoy playing video games, reading comics, doing freestyle rap, and going out with friends and my girlfriend! 🎮🎤📖